-The Age Discrimination Act protects students of all ages regarding educational opportunities unless the program has a valid reason for restricting students due to their age.
+The Age Discrimination Act protects students of all ages in educational opportunities unless the program has a valid reason for restricting students due to their age.

 Applicable Programs and Facilities

-These civil rights laws extend to all education programs and facilities that receive federal financial assistance from the U.S. Department of Education, including:
+These civil rights laws extend to all education programs and facilities that receive federal financial aid from the U.S. Department of Education, including:

-Programs or activities that receive ED funds must provide aids, benefits, or services in a nondiscriminatory manner.
+Programs or activities that receive ED funds must provide aid, benefits, or services in a nondiscriminatory manner.
 Such aids, benefits, or services may include, but are not limited to:

-If you have suffered from discrimination in education by being denied housing due to your pregnacy status, being denied admission due to your age, or being unfairly disciplined due to your race, then you might have a valid discrimination claim.
-If you think that you or your child has experienced any kind of discrimination in education, you can get help from an attorney specializing in discrimination matters.
+If you think you or your child has experienced discrimination in education, you can get help from an attorney specializing in discrimination matters.

 You Don’t Have To Solve This on Your Own – Get a Lawyer’s Help